curdh/HLDS-Launcher/README.md

 # HLDS Launcher
 Goldsource dedicated server (HLDS) launcher.

-This launcher is aimed to make running a dedicated server easier and at the best performance possible.
+This launcher is aimed to help running a dedicated server easier and as simple as possible.

 # Features
 - Auto detect most (if not all) mods installed to half-life (See list of tested mods).